Cool Down on Missouri Float Trips and at the Lake

 Want to heat up your summer itinerary while cooling down on a lake or river?
 There are plenty of rivers and lakes in the Midwest, but choose to set sail for Missouri, where water sports are synonymous with warm-weather fun.
 From one of the largest, most fun lakes in the Midwest to tranquil Missouri float trips, there is something for every outdoor enthusiast in Missouri.

 It may not be one of The Great Lakes, but it is an impressive man made marvel and one of the most popular lakes in the Midwest.
 The Lake of the Ozarks boasts countless adventures for the family.
 Skip through the waves on a personal watercraft.
 Rent a pontoon boat for an afternoon of fun.
 Make that big catch from the deck of a fishing boat.
 Enjoy a myriad of activities ranging from golf to shopping, dining to theme parks.
 With more than 1,100 miles of shoreline, the Lake of the Ozarks offers plenty of room – and plenty of fun – for everyone.

 Get your water-sports fix at lovely Smithville Lake.
 Located about a half-hour north of downtown Kansas City, this 7,190-acre lake is one of the top lakes in the Midwest for swimming, boating, fishing and sailing.
 No boat?
 No problem – two, full-service marinas offer plenty of watercraft rentals.
 After a great time on the lake, check out the wide range of shoreline activities, including horseback riding, bicycling and golf.

 Missouri float trips are always memorable.
 Embark on a floating adventure down the Black River.
 Passing through more than 1,700 square miles, this river boasts many opportunities for floating, swimming, fishing, camping and maybe a glimpse an American bald eagle.
-Among many locations for a Missouri float trip, check out Franklin Floats in Lesterville, and explore the Upper Black River.
-They will shuttle you to a launch point and back from your take-out point.
+Among many locations for a Missouri float trip, check out Franklin Floats in Lesterville and explore the Upper Black River.
+They shuttle you to a launch point and back from your take-out point.
 Franklin Float facilities include a large campground, so make a weekend of it.

 The Huzzah River is a popular destination for Missouri float trips.
 You are sure to have a fantastic float at Huzzah Valley Resort in Steelville.
-You can arrange to go floating on the Huzzah River, the Courtois River or the Meramec River.
+Besides the Huzzah River, they can arrange floating on the Courtois River and the Meramec River.
 Embark on your journey in a canoe, a kayak or on an inner tube – Huzzah Valley Resort will customize your floating adventure to meet your needs.
-These Missouri float trips can easily be made into a full weekend of fun by camping on the 2.5 miles of riverfront along the Huzzah, and enjoy breakfast and supper at the resort’s dining lodge.
+These Missouri float trips can easily be made into a full weekend of fun by camping on the resort’s 2.5 miles of riverfront.
+Also, breakfast and supper are served at the resort’s dining lodge.

-Spend a leisurely day on the water, courtesy of a fun float-trip at Washington State Park, 15 minutes south of De Soto.
+Spend a leisurely day on the water, courtesy of a fun Missouri float trips at Washington State Park, 15 minutes south of De Soto.
 Departing from the park at 9 a.m., 10 a.m., and 11 a.m., adventurers can choose between a three-mile and seven-mile trip.
 Float your way down the Big River in a kayak, inner tube, canoe or multi-person raft.

 Admire the extraordinary beauty of the Current River, part of the Ozark National Scenic Riverways National Park – the first congressionally designated national park for the preservation of a wild river system.
-Begin your adventure in Van Buren, where Landing River Store Canoe Outfitters offers trips ranging from one-hour to three days.
-Choose from tubes, canoes, rafts and kayaks.
+Begin your adventure in Van Buren, where Landing River Store Canoe Outfitters offers Missouri float trips ranging from one-hour to three days.
 Camping, lodging and an on-site restaurant help turn your trip into a full-fledged getaway.